artilleryio/artillery/README.md

 - Good performance
 - Statsd support out of the box for real-time reporting

-is modern multi-protocol load-generator with a strong focus on developer happiness and a batteries-included philosophy.
-Use it to load-test your webapp backend, API or microservice to help make it faster, more resilient, and more scalable.
+Artillery has a strong focus on developer happiness & ease of use, and a batteries-included philosophy.

+Artillery's goal is to help developers build faster, more resilient and more scalable applications.

 ---